AdobeDocs/analytics.en/help/import/data-sources/transactionid.md

    * `eVar3` equals `bird`
    * `events` equals `event2`

-Note that the eVar1 value `blue` and the `event1` metric are not present in reporting, since the transaction ID hit overwrote those respective values.
+The eVar1 value `blue` and the `event1` metric are not present in reporting, since the transaction ID hit overwrote those respective values.